 Getting the best sound for your recording is not as simplistic as buying an expensive microphone.
 There are many different things you can do to record your audio more clearly.
 Here are 10 recording tips to record high-quality audio.

-Wondershare Filmora9 has great recording features that enable you to record screen, voiceover, and webcam.
-Just connect the recording device to your computer, and start the recording in Wondershare Filmora9 and you will get high-quality audio.
-And you can also easily pick a song from the royalty-free music library on Wondershare Filmora9.
-These audio features on Filmora9 are rare and very simple to use, you only need to click a few times and your video will have a new sound and background song.
+Wondershare Filmora has great recording features that enable you to record screen, voiceover, and webcam.
+Just connect the recording device to your computer, and start the recording in Wondershare Filmora and you will get high-quality audio.
+And you can also easily pick a song from the royalty-free music library on Wondershare Filmora.
+These audio features on Filmora are rare and very simple to use, you only need to click a few times and your video will have a new sound and background song.

 1. Silence everything you don’t want your microphone to record